 Want to go travel abroad but worried about graduating on time?
-We’ve got some info for students that also want to volunteer during their time at school!
+We’ve got some info for you.

 Pst: Is something other than school holding you back from being an international volunteer?
 We’ve put together this free guide about overcoming obstacles so you can make your dream of being abroad really happen.

-So whether you’re just starting college, need a break or want to go before graduating, here’s how you can still volunteer and stay on track to graduate on time:
+Whether you’re just starting college, need a break or want to go abroad before graduating, here’s how you can still volunteer and stay on track to graduate on time:

 - Count It As An Internship

 - Take Online Classes

 - Alter Your Other Semesters